Luís Jardim: Work on Portuguese television

 Jardim appeared on the Portuguese version of Pop Idol.
 He was then a judge on Uma Canção Para Ti (A Song for You), a talent show for young people (between 8 and 15 years old) for two seasons.
 He was a judge on A Tua Cara Não Me é Estranha, a show where eight Portuguese celebrities in the field of acting and music mime a randomly selected musician every week.

 Personal life

-He was married to former Buggles backing vocalist Linda Allen, heard on the band's biggest hit "Video Killed the Radio Star", until her death in 2015.
+He was married to vocalist Linda Allen, known for her work with Buggles on their biggest hit "Video Killed the Radio Star", until her death in 2015.

 Death

-Jardim died on 4 July 2025, his 75th birthday, in Cadaval.
+Jardim died on 4 July 2025, on his 75th birthday, in Cadaval.